 One lesson many people learned during COVID was the small grace provided by overlooked miracles.
-Things once taken for granted became essential — like the joyful explosion of color in the leafing oaks, maples, lilacs and redbud trees, coinciding with […]
+Things once taken for granted became essential — like the joyful explosion of color in the leafing oaks, maples, lilacs and redbud trees, coinciding with the scientific wonder of a vaccine that allows us to move with greater ease through […]

 Find your church in one of these three local nature preserves designed for ecospiritualists

 In our pandemic lives, many of us have deepened, discovered or rediscovered our relationship with nature as a way to cope with the new restrictions on our lives.
-The benefits likely have been multiple: enhancing our own health, learning more […]
+The benefits likely have been multiple: enhancing our own health, learning more about the land we live on, perhaps even sparking a stronger environmental ethic.
+Many of […]

 Engage in the Great Conversation — with a tree